Fiat 500 (2007): 500C (since 2009)

-Abarth 500 (2008–)
+Abarth 500 (since 2008)

 The Abarth 500 is a performance model of the Fiat 500 tuned in-house by FCA's Abarth subsidiary.
 It was unveiled at the 78th Geneva Motor Show, a year after the rebirth of Abarth brand and company.
 All models use a turbocharged and intercooled version of the 1.4 L Fire I4 petrol engine.

 The Abarth 500's 1.4 L engine is equipped with an IHI RHF3-P turbocharger, and is rated at 135 PS at 5,500 rpm and 180 Nm (206 Nm in sport mode) torque at 3,000 rpm.
 It includes a five-speed C510 transmission, low ride suspension, electric power steering with sport setting, 6.5 x 16" aluminium alloy rim with 195/45 R16 tyres and four-wheel disc brakes (front ventilated).
 Interior includes turbo pressure gauge, gear shift indicator, aluminum foot pedals, Blue&Me entertainment system with telemetry and GPS.
 The car costs £13,600 in the UK.
 A 5-speed automated manual transmission (called MTA) is available as an alternative to the manual transmission.

-Later, in 2016, the facelift version was released, introducing several different variants of the 595, ranging from 140 hp to 180 hp.
+Later, in 2016, the facelift version was released, introducing several different variants of the 595, ranging from 140 PS to 180 PS.
 The lineup was composed by (in order of power):